Year | University Policies | University Practices | Student Union Policies | Student Union Practices |

 Ms. Henein’s speech proceeded as planned.

-1.03: The SRC may adopt a position on any issue that directly affects the well-being of the SA.
+II 2.3: The SRC may adopt a position on any issue that directly affects the wellbeing of the membership.

 3.01 Criteria: i.
 Any individual or group wishing to advertise or place posters in the Student Union Building and in all academic buildings must conform to the following policy.
 All posters/advertisements must be tasteful and inoffensive.
 Any poster/advertisement that violates this policy will be removed and discarded.
 Failure to comply with any of the criteria will result in immediate loss of poster privileges.

-The authors are not aware of the Student Representatives Council (SRC) discriminating against a campus group or club based on its views or opinions.
+The authors are not aware of the Students’ Representatives Council (SRC) discriminating against a campus group or club based on its views or opinions.